Quantum Tokens for Digital Signatures: Memoryless Digital Signatures from Tokens

 Now, the number of subspaces of $A$ of dimension $n/2-1$ is $G(n/2,n/2-1)$, and the number of such subspaces that contain $a$ and $b$ is simply $G(n/2-2,n/2-3)$.
 The probability that a random subspace contains $a$ and $b$ is therefore

 which simplifies to

 \end{proof}

-Finally, we show that the construction from a VBB obfuscator with dependent auxiliary inputs is onetime super-secure, which implies that under our strong obfuscation assumption our scheme is unforgeable and super-secure (and thus can be used as a digital signature scheme).
+Finally, we show that the construction from a VBB obfuscator with dependent auxiliary inputs is one-time super-secure, which implies that under our strong obfuscation assumption our scheme is unforgeable and super-secure (and thus can be used as a digital signature scheme).

-\begin{theorem} If $\mathcal O$ is a VBB obfuscator with dependent auxiliary input for the class $\mathfrak S$, then the scheme $\ot1$ described in Algorithm~\ref{alg:ot1} is onetime super-secure. \end{theorem}

-\begin{proof} The proof is essentially identical to the proof that the scheme is unforgeable, except we use $\verify'$ instead of $\verify$.
+\begin{theorem} If $\mathcal O$ is a VBB obfuscator with dependent auxiliary input for the class $\mathfrak S$, then the scheme $\ot1$ described in Algorithm~\ref{alg:ot1} is one-time super-secure. \end{theorem} \begin{proof} The proof is essentially identical to the proof that the scheme is unforgeable, except we use $\verify'$ instead of $\verify$.
 Fix $A$.
 Suppose the distinguisher runs the (classical) algorithm $\verify'_{2, pk(A)}$, and the auxiliary state is $\ket{A}$.
 By the VBB property,

 Here, we were explicit over what the probability is.

 The above holds for every $A \in S$.
 We now take the average over all $A \in S$:

 By Theorem~\ref{thm:oracle-super-secure}, the second term of the above equation can be bounded.
 For every QPT $\Sim$,